ClementNerma/NightOS/docs/specs/syscalls.md

 **Description:**

 Confirm the current service accepts the connection with a client.
-A dedicated pipe's SC and another's RC will be provided to communicate with the client.
+A dedicated message pipe's SC and another's RC will be provided to communicate with the client.

 This will create a new [client thread](services.md#thread-types) in the current process, which is meant to be dedicated to this specific client.
 The client thread will not receive any [`SERVICE_CONN_REQUEST`](signals.md#0x2b-service_conn_request) signal, only [dispatcher thread](services.md#thread-types) will.